PyDL/pyflct/FLCT/source/README-install.txt

 flctsubs.h .
 The source code contains C pre-processor directives which should then compile all the source code with complex.h included.

+By default, flct will not write out any information about the cross-correlation function.
+But you can choose to output some of this information by uncommenting the line /* #define CCDATA 1 */.
+If this is done, the flct function will write out two files, deriv2.dat and deriv1.dat, which will contain the 3 second derivatives, and the peak value and first derivatives of the cross correlation function all evaluated near its peak.

+We have also modified the source code to include an experimental "bias correction" option, which can be invoked by using the option -bc when running the flct executable.
+If this option is invoked, then bias correction is turned on.
+The bias correction works by estimating the effect of multiplying an unshifted gaussian of width sigma by the shifted image f2 when computing the sub-images S_1 and S_2 (see Fisher and Welsch, 2008), and then attempting to correct for it.

 To compile the flct and warp executables, first examine the file "Makefile" and edit it as necessary, paying attention to the definitions of FLCT_BINDIR, FLCT_MANDIR, FLCT_INCLUDEDIR, FLCT_LIBDIR, which is where the executables,